CameronInLondon/CameronInLondon.github.io/_posts/2022-04-18-visualising-file-structures.md

 ![Another Sunburst Chart](/images/sunburst_chart2.png)

-Now this can work with a much larger folder structure of about 5,000 folders.
-But clearly you will not be able to read all folder names unless you increase the output image size.
-I found above this it was to small to read.
+This can work with a much larger folder structure of about 5,000 folders.
+But you will not be able to read all folder names unless you increase the output image size.
+If the folder structure is to large you just wont be able to read the output.
 I hope you found this useful.